Codin-bee/SimpleNeuronNetworks4J/README.md

 Shortened name SNN4J.

 ## What is this library?
 SNN4J is simple library for Java, which allows you to create simple neuron networks, train them and test them.
 It currently supports the MLP (multi-layer perceptron) architecture of neural network.
 Basic example of project you could do with this library is the number recognition AI using the MNIST database.
 But keep in mind this library is supposed to serve as a learning resource and not to be used in any big projects, where it may be better to use some high-performance library which can utilize GPUs and your specific CPU architecture.
 It is supposed to help understanding the theory but is not optimized or multithreaded.
+There is also branch for the KAN architecture (Kolmogorov-Arnold network) but it is still in developement, it will be added as soon as I have working polished version.

 ## How do I download it?
 1. If you use Maven, add to your pom.xml: